High-Level Comparison

 •You want to create or replace a business phone system

-•You need one AI brain across calls, chat, SMS, and WhatsApp
+•You need one Agent brain across calls, chat, Slack, and WhatsApp

 Choose Sierra if: